datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 I bet the other side of __this__ mountain is facing north.

+Important in the origins of Zen Buddhism, the ["Sutra of Hui-neng"](https://www.shambhala.com/the-sutra-of-hui-neng-grand-master-of-zen-1434.html) introduces the distinction between the northern and southern schools of Zen.
+For an explanation, you can read  [H. Dumoulin, "Zen Enlightenment", pp 44-52](https://www.thriftbooks.com/w/zen-enlightenment-origins-and-meaning_heinrich-dumoulin/623561/item/3095725/), that I have summarized in a [comparison table here](https://datayana.github.io/2019/03/05/Notes).

 [Kalu Rimpoche](https://en.wikipedia.org/wiki/Kalu_Rinpoche) used to describe all the vehicles (_yana_) of Buddhism (Hinayana, Mahayana, Vajrayana) as different paths on a single mountain: all leading to the top, but being different in difficulty and time depending on the side a practitioner is taking.

 So, I like to think of the expression _"the other side of this mountain"_ as pointing to the difference in doctrine between Hyakujo and the old men.

-Important in the origins of Zen Buddhism, the ["Sutra of Hui-neng"](https://www.shambhala.com/the-sutra-of-hui-neng-grand-master-of-zen-1434.html) introduces the distinction between the northern and southern schools of Zen.
-For an explanation, you can read  [H. Dumoulin, "Zen Enlightenment", pp 44-52](https://www.thriftbooks.com/w/zen-enlightenment-origins-and-meaning_heinrich-dumoulin/623561/item/3095725/), that I have summarized in a [comparison table here](https://datayana.github.io/2019/03/05/Notes).

-So I like to think _"the other side of this mountain"_, where the old man's fox body can be found, is pointing to the northern side.
-I mean it points to an opposition between two schools of Buddhism, both paths of a single Dharma, leading to enlightemnent but with variying degrees of complexity and success.
+I like to think _"the other side of this mountain"_, where the old man's fox body can be found, is pointing to the northern side.
+I mean it points to an opposition between two schools of Buddhism, both paths of a single Dharma, leading to enlightemnent but different in length and hardship.

 ### Different but still entitled to respect

-Before we start putting those schools in competition, it is important for them to respect each other.
+Before we start putting those schools in competition, it is important that they respect each other.

 > After the meal, Paichang led the monks to the foot of a rock __on the far side of the mountain__.
 And there, with his staff, he poked out the body of a dead fox.
 He then __performed the ceremony of cremation__.

 The old man does not belong to the same side of the mountain, still he deserves to receive the ritual owed to a priest.

 Even if we belong to different schools, to different traditions, we still owe each other respect, we have to help one another.
-Here, we are going to forget those differences to allow for a ritual we both share, offering dignity and respect at the passing of our traditional adversary.
+Here, we are going to forget those differences to allow for a ritual we both share, offering dignity and respect at the passing of our so called "adversary" in tradition.

 ### Sudden enlightenment rescueing gradual enlightenment from rebirth